MattPieti/MattPieti.github.io/_projects/3accelerometer/index.md

 We regularly presented our findings to the larger group throughout the semester.
 The research ultimately resulted in the [BioMeSensi](https://dl.acm.org/doi/10.1145/2737095.2742920) device, though the undergraduates' contributions were not significant enough for us to be credited.

+This research experience demonstrates my ability to contribute to exploratory engineering work by researching unfamiliar systems, collecting and interpreting experimental data, and communicating technical findings.
+The project emphasized understanding sensor behavior and data characteristics rather than developing a finished product.

 {% include image-gallery.html images="accelpcb2.JPG, acceldata3.PNG" height="400" %}